-Wallenius Wilhelmsen has a sound level of equity supporting its objectives, strategy and risk profile.
-As of 31 December 2018, the total equity amounted to USD 2 876 million, corresponding to 38.8%, up from 36.2% at the end of 2017.
-The liquidity position is considered good, with cash and cash equivalents of USD 484 million, and about USD 335 million in undrawn credit facilities.
-The group had total interest-bearing debt of USD 3 100 million at the end of 2018.
-Outstanding bonds were about USD 380 million with the remainder consisting of bank loans, export credit facilities and leasing commitments.
-The group was in compliance with all loan covenants at year-end 2018.
+The Wallenius Wilhelmsen group has a sound level of equity tailored to its objectives, strategy, and risk profile.
+As of 31 December 2020, the total equity amounted to USD 2,615 million, corresponding to 34.3%, down from 37.5% at the end of 2019.
+The liquidity position is good, with cash and cash equivalents of USD 654 million and USD 326 million in undrawn credit facilities at year end.
+The group had net interest-bearing debt of USD 3,427 million at the end of 2020.
+Outstanding bonds were USD 476 million with the remainder consisting of bank loans, export credit facilities and leasing commitments.
+The group was in compliance with all loan covenants at year-end 2020.

-The Board of Directors is of the view that the capital structure of the Wallenius Wilhelmsen is appropriate to the company’s objectives, strategies and risk profile.
+The Board of Directors believes the capital structure of the Wallenius Wilhelmsen group is appropriate to the Company’s objectives, strategies, and risk profile.

-The Board of Directors have adopted the following dividend policy:
+The Board of Directors has adopted the following dividend policy:

 Authorisations to the Board of Directors

-At the AGM in 2018, the Board of Directors were granted an authorisation to acquire own shares with a total nominal value of up to NOK 22,001,456 which equals 10% of the current share capital.
-The authorisation can be used in connection with the Company’s long-term incentive scheme for the executive management, as well as to enable the acquisition of own shares as an alternative to dividends in order to be able to optimize the capital structure of the company.
-The authorisation is valid until the AGM in 2019, but no longer than 30 June 2019.
+At the AGM in 2020, the Board of Directors was granted an authorisation to acquire own shares, with a total nominal value of up to NOK 22 001 456, which equals 10% of the current share capital.
+The authorisation can only be used in connection with the Company’s long-term incentive scheme for the executive management.
+The authorisation is valid until the AGM in 2021 but will last no longer than 30 June 2021.

-At the AGM in 2018, the Board of Directors was also granted an authorisation to increase the share capital by up to NOK 22,001,456, representing 10% of the issued share capital.
+Furthermore, at the AGM in 2020, the Board of Directors was also granted an authorisation to increase the share capital by up to NOK 22 001 456, representing 10% of the issued share capital.
 The authorisation can be used in connection with acquisitions in return for shares and for general corporate purposes.
-The authorisation is valid until the AGM in 2019, but not longer than 30 June 2019.
+The authorisation is valid until the AGM in 2021, but no longer than 30 June 2021.

-Deviations from the code: The authorisations to the Board of Directors to acquire own shares and to increase the share capital cover more than one purpose.
-The Board of Directors is of the view that this gives them a flexibility to use the authorisations for one or several purposes, depending on the specific needs of the company.
+Deviations from the Code: The authorisation to the Board of Directors to increase the share capital covers more than one purpose.
+The Board of Directors believes this gives it flexibility to increase the share capital by up to 10% for several reasons – either in connection with acquisitions, for general corporate purposes, or a combination of the two, depending on the specific needs of the Company.